dan-k-k/Mu3e-GNN-code/README.md

   />
 </p>

-This repository contains the full process of developing a Graph Neural Network (GNN) model for the Mu3e experiment:
+This repository contains the full implementation of a Graph Neural Network (GNN) model for the Mu3e experiment:

 - Implements a six‐hit graph-building procedure with loose geometric and kinematic constraints, pruning away most combinatorial (fake) graphs.
 - Defines and trains a three-class GNN (electron vs. positron vs. fake) using PyTorch Geometric, including custom message-passing layers, batch-norm, pooling, and truth data concatenation.